Configuring Route Policy Manager

 This chapter contains the following sections:

-Route maps can apply to both routes and IP packets.
-Route filtering and redistribution pass a route through a route map.
+• Route maps can apply to both routes and IP packets.

-You can use prefix lists to permit or deny an address or range of addresses.
 Filtering by a prefix list involves matching the prefixes of routes or packets with the prefixes listed in the prefix list.
-An implicit deny is assumed if a given prefix does not match any entries in a prefix list.
+If a given prefix does not match any entries, an implicit deny is assumed.

 Note